r-a-h/lattinscider.com/index.md

 We're open during the [statewide ban on large gatherings](https://medium.com/wagovernor/inslee-announces-statewide-school-closures-expansion-of-limits-on-large-gatherings-63d442111438#0b80).
 However, our April 11th Easter Egg Hunt is a large gathering and will be either cancelled or changed.
 &#x1f615;
-What can we do?
-Email us at egghunt@lattinscider.com.

 ### Plant Starts Available in April

 On March 5th, we planted the first seed trays in the Greenhouse behind the Mill.
 These starters will be for our plants *and* yours.
-Please call the farm or email your interests to <garden@lattinscider.com>, or just show up and ask to see what's available.
+Please call the farmo or visit to see what's available.

 ### Come in for Apple Fritters & Hot Cider on Thursdays, Fridays, and Saturdays!